flyteorg/flytesnacks/cookbook/integrations/flytekit_plugins/onnx_examples/README.rst

 ONNX
 ====

-.. tags:: Intermediate, Integration, MachineLearning
+.. tags:: Integration, MachineLearning, Intermediate

 Open Neural Network Exchange (`ONNX <https://github.com/onnx/onnx>`__) is an open standard format for representing machine learning and deep learning models.
 It enables interoperability between different frameworks and streamlines the path from research to production.